Zhejiang Radio and Television Group

 Zhejiang Media Group, formerly known as Zhejiang Radio and Television Group (ZRTG) (浙江广播电视集团 (Zhèjiāng Guǎngbò Diànshì jítuán)), is China's fourth-biggest television network after China Central Television (CCTV), Hunan Broadcasting System (HBS), and Jiangsu Broadcasting Corporation (JSBC).
 The television network is owned by the Zhejiang Provincial People's Government.
 The network is based in Hangzhou in Zhejiang.

 History

 Before the establishment of Zhejiang Radio and Television Group the local television stations first aired in Hangzhou and northern Zhejiang in the 1960s.
-ZRTG was established in 8 November 2001 to compete with other major Television networks and expanded its network through nationwide satellite television on 1994.
+ZRTG was established on 8 November 2001 to compete with other major Television networks and expanded its network through nationwide satellite television on 1994.